purarue/no-db-shorturl/README.md

 - No Configuration Files
 - No Database
 - No Web Front-End
+- No Dependencies other than the go stdlib.
 - Statically built binary downloadable from [here](https://github.com/seanbreckenridge/no-db-static-shorturl/releases)
-- Has no dependencies other than the go stdlib.

 This stores each link in its own individual file, in the `./data` directory.